 Top Drawer Tip

 Copyright is a way for the author of creative works to claim ownership and assert legal rights.
 For example, Walt Disney Company owns the rights to characters such as a certain mouse, meaning if you want to use images of that mouse, you have to get permission from Walt Disney Company.

 With limited exceptions, if you copy, reproduce or otherwise use someone else’s copyrighted work without their permission, you have broken the law.

 How Do I Know If Something Is Copyrighted?

-Under the 1976 Copyright Act, the moment an author of a work puts it in ‘fixed form’, legal protection exists.
+Under the 1976 Copyright Act, the moment an author of a work puts the work in ‘fixed form’, legal protection exists.
 This applies to published as well as unpublished works.
 Some things, such as titles and ideas, cannot be copyrighted.